 Now I realize that not all of us can be Gandhian in our ways, but if you look closely, you’ll find that deep within you, there is a compassionate entity that’s waiting to be awakened.
 If you are driven by a genuine desire to be of service to others, you can easily actuate this part of you.
 I believe the best way to create a shift in your patterns is by following specific daily practices that trigger those chosen qualities in you.

-Here some effective ways by which you can inculcate the qualities of compassion and mindfulness within your internal makeup:
+Here some effective ways by which you can embody the qualities of compassion:

-- Take breaks from the mainstream media: In a world of ‘selfies’ and Snapchat, we are submerged in a virtual whirlpool of ubiquitous self-promotion.
+4. Take breaks from the mainstream media: In a world of ‘selfies’ and Snapchat, we are submerged in a virtual whirlpool of ubiquitous self-promotion.
 To add to the mix, we also have the media vying for our attention so that we buy their products and services.
 The mainstream press provides a media diet that is the equivalent of junk food, and seldom imparts news and information that can enhance our well-being.
 Taking a break from all the media hype and mayhem will tremendously benefit us.
-We can disconnect ourselves from the TV, Internet, phone and radio, and use that time to be in nature, read a book, cook, garden, or whatever we find soothing and uplifting.
+We can use that time to be in nature, read a book, cook, garden, or whatever we find soothing and uplifting.

-It is only when each one of us shifts on an individual level, can we bring about a momentous collective shift in the consciousness of the planet.
-Just like members of an orchestra band, we will learn how to play our instruments in harmony with each other, so that we can create one common, beautiful song.
+It is only when each of us makes an internal shift that can we bring about a collective shift in the consciousness of the planet.
+Just like members of an orchestra band, we will learn how to play our instruments in harmony with each other, so that we can create one common, beautiful musical piece.